Cole Sax

 Cole Sax is an American film director and producer.
-He has directed films such as World Debut, executive produced by Tony Hawk, a sports documentary about how the skateboarding, surfing, and climbing subcultures eventually made their way to the Olympics.
+He has directed films such as World Debut, a sports documentary about how the skateboarding, surfing, and climbing subcultures eventually made their way to the Olympics.

 Sax's 2018 documentary series Far From Home, produced for the Olympic Channel and Snapchat, won three Telly Awards, including Gold in video web-series.
-Additionally, his short documentary film Second Sight won the Norman Vaughan Indomitable Spirit Award at the 47th Telluride Film Festival, and also a silver for directing at the Telly Awards.
+Additionally, his short documentary film Second Sight won the Norman Vaughan Indomitable Spirit Award at the Telluride Mountainfilm Festival, and also a silver for directing at the Telly Awards.

 Early life and education

 Sax was born and raised in Atlanta, Georgia, but started his filmmaking education at a young age when he moved to Park City, Utah.
 He attended Park City High School and the New York Film Academy in Los Angeles, California.
 He then attended the University of California, Berkeley and the University of Utah.
 He also attended Park City Academy with filmmaker Bruno Kohfield-Galeano.